gradenHill/ICS460Group/README.md

 ```

 ### Running the Setup Script
-The setup script, `./setup.sh`, performs the following tasks:
+The setup script, `sudo ./setup.sh`, performs the following tasks:
 1. Ensures the user has permission to the files in the directory
 2. Sets `DEBIAN_FRONTEND=noninteractive`
 3. Automatically answers Wireshark prompts